Roar (film): Legacy

 After its release, Roars financial failure hindered the intended plan to fund the animals' retirement.
 Marshall and Hedren had grown distant by the time production was completed, and they divorced in 1982.
 Hedren founded the Roar Foundation, and established the Shambala Preserve sanctuary in Soledad Canyon in 1983 to house the animals after filming was completed.
 As a result of establishing Shambala and rescuing more than 230 big cats, Hedren advocates animal rights and the preservation of natural habitat, and opposes animal exploitation.
 Although Marshall continued to provide most of Shambala's financial support, according to John Marshall he "couldn't be with the animals that he loved and raised".
-He never directed another film again and died in 2010.
+He never directed another film and died in 2010.

 The film has been mentioned by authors Harry and Michael Medved in the 1984 book The Hollywood Hall of Shame as "the most expensive home movie ever made" due to its inflated budget.
 Hedren wrote The Cats of Shambala, published in 1985, which told many behind-the-scenes stories and described the many on-set injuries.
 Hedren stated in her book she and Noel realized that, while they accomplished their goal (to "capture wild animals in an astonishing and absolutely unique way"), the story was poorly made and secondary to "the actions, reactions and interactions of the big cats".
 She also said that the injuries inflicted on the crewmembers and cast were the result of putting their lives at risk to make the film.
 Hedren, however, noted a positive outcome for those who worked on Roar: many of the people involved went on to have successful careers or jobs in the film industry, such as de Bont and Griffith.
 She later reflected on the film, saying that despite the danger, Roar had been worthwhile, but still called it "the toughest movie of my life".
 Due to the many injuries on set, the film's re-release trailers and adverts called it "the most dangerous film ever made".
 Since its original release, it has built up a cult following.

 Home media

 A non-anamorphic version of the film was originally released on DVD but, as stocks dwindled, it became a cult item and was listed at high prices on Amazon and eBay.
 After its 2015 theatrical release in the United States, the film was released in November 2015 by Olive Films for Blu-ray in anamorphic format.
 The Blu-ray bonus features included audio commentary by John Marshall and Tim League, "The Making of ROAR" featurette, and a Q&A with the cast and crew at Cinefamily in Los Angeles.
 Drafthouse also authorized an at-home VOD release featuring a video Q&A with John Marshall.
-Ten percent of the profits went to the Will Rogers Motion Picture Pioneers Foundation’s Pioneers Assistance Fund, which in turn channel profits to theater employees affected by the COVID-19 pandemic.
+Ten percent of the profits went to the Will Rogers Motion Picture Pioneers Foundation's Pioneers Assistance Fund, which in turn channel profits to theater employees affected by the COVID-19 pandemic.